 ACUs are billed by the second at a flat rate of $0.06 per hour.
 Even though you are only billed per second of usage, there is a minimum of 5 minutes billed each time the database is active.

 There is also a minimum provisioning of 2 ACUs (with 4 GB of memory).
-Updated May 2, 2019: You can now set your minimum capacity to 1 ACU (with 2 GB of memory).
+Updated May 2, 2019: You can now set your minimum capacity to 1 ACU (with 2 GB of memory) if you are using the MySQL version.
+PostgreSQL still has a minimum of 2 ACUs.
 You can scale all the way up to 256 ACUs with approximately 488 GB of memory.
 If you were to keep an Aurora Serverless database running 24 hours per day at 2 ACUs, it would cost you $2.88 ($0.06 * 2 * 24) per day (or roughly $86 per month).
-If you scale down to 1 ACU, the base cost (without and scale ups) would be about $43 per month.
+If you scale down to 1 ACU (on MySQL), the base cost (without and scale ups) would be about $43 per month.

 In order to compare apples to apples, I’ve created a chart below that makes some assumptions based on corresponding memory to see the difference in cost between provisioned versus serverless.
 The instance prices below reflect on-demand pricing, which are obviously much higher than reserved instances.